webjetcms/webjetcms/docs/en/developer/testing/README.md

 gradlew appRun
 ```

-I recommend you to run each of the above commands in a separate Terminal (menu Terminal-\&gt;New Terminal).
+I recommend you to run each of the above commands in a separate Terminal (menu Terminal->New Terminal).
 You can switch between running terminals in the `Terminal`.

 ## Start testing